How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 How Much Does This Repair Cost?

-A replacement heating element for the Frigidaire FFRE4120SW typically costs between $20 and $60 in parts alone.
-Professional repair services generally charge $150 to $300 once you factor in the service call and labor fees.
+A replacement heating element for the Frigidaire FFRE4120SW typically costs between $20 and $60 for parts alone.
+Professional repair services generally charge $150 to $300, factoring in the service call and labor fees.
 Tackling this repair yourself can save you $100 or more, making DIY a smart choice for this straightforward fix.

 Frequently Asked Questions